 Create it.
 Autodesk software is FREE for students and educators.
+Visit autodesk.com/students to get yours.

-Free Autodesk software and/or cloud-based services are subject to acceptance of and compliance with the terms and conditions of the software license agreement or terms of service that accompany such software or cloud-based services.
+Autodesk software, including Autodesk[®] Fusion 360[TM], is FREE for students and educators Free Autodesk software and/or cloud-based services are subject to acceptance of and compliance with the terms and conditions of the software license agreement or terms of service that accompany such software or cloud-based services.
 Software and cloud-based services provided without charge to Education Community members may be used solely for purposes directly related to learning, teaching, training, research or development and shall not be used for commercial, professional or any other for-profit purposes.
 Autodesk is a registered trademark of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.
 All other brand names, product names, or trademarks belong to their respective holders.
 Autodesk reserves the right to alter product and services offerings, and specifications and pricing at any time without notice, and is not responsible for typographical or graphical errors that may appear in this document. © 2014 Autodesk, Inc. All rights reserved.

-HAPPENINGS

-APPLICATION WORKSHOPS

-Scan for dates & times

-Send event notices to lavozadvertising@gmail. com by noon Wednesday preceding the publication week.
+WORKSHOPS Scan for dates & times Send event notices to lavozadvertising@gmail. com by noon Wednesday preceding the publication week.
 Please type 'Happenings" in the subject line.
 La Voz does not guarantee publication.
-All events taking place on the le Anza College campus are ree, unless stated otherwise.
-CORRECTIONS Any corrections in a published story?
-Let us know by email: lavoz@fhda.edu ADVERTISING La Voz does not guarantee coverage of events for which it receives press releases.
-Contact business manager Sam Tovmasian by phone at (408) 864-5626 or e-mail lavozadvertising@ nail.com for rates.
-Rate sheets can also be found at lavozdeanza.com DON'T DRINK AND DRIVE THIS HALLOWEEN WEEKEND!
-A FRIENDLY MESSAGE FROM YOUR FRIEND, FRANKIE THE ZOMBIE, WHO IS NOW A ZOMBIE BECAUSE HE DRANK AND THEN HE DROVE AND THEN HE DIED AND NOW HE'S A ZOMBIE.
+All events taking place on the e Anza College campus are ree, unless stated otherwise.
+Any corrections in a published story?
+Let us know by email: